Yokohama Excellence

-Yokohama Excellence is a Japanese professional basketball club that will compete in the third division of Japan's B.League.
+The Yokohama Excellence (横浜エクセレンス, Yokohama Ekuserensu) are a Japanese professional basketball team based in Yokohama.
+The Excellence compete in the B.League One, the second division of the B.League, as a member of the Central Conference.
 Prior to the B.League's establishment, the club played in the National Basketball Development League, winning the championship in all three years of the league's existence.
-The team's home arena was the Itabashi Azusawa Gymnasium in Itabashi, Tokyo.
-The team also played some home matches at the Izumi Citizen's Gymnasium in Tachikawa, Tokyo.

 History

 The club's roots lie in an amateur club named Excellence formed by Dr. Shuichi Tsuji in 2002.
 The team unsuccessfully sought entry into the reformed Japan Basketball League (JBL) in 2007 and thereafter continued to compete at the amateur level.
 During its ten-year history as an amateur club, the Excellence qualified for the All-Japan Club Basketball Championships on four occasions and finished in third place in 2004 and 2011.
 The team was coached by American Bob Pierce for four years from 2002 until 2005.